ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.txt

  oo user experience, and
  oo visual components.

-Currently the app architecture is a typical MVVM architecture with Retrofit Network API calls
+Currently the app architecture is a typical RecyclerView MVVM architecture with Retrofit Network API calls

 The accesses the search Apple Songs API to return a canned search parameter list of songs The canned search parameter is the example provided by Apple at